portworx/lcfs/fs/README.md

 Space for files is not allocated when data is written to the file, but later when dirty data is flushed to disk.
 This has a huge advantage that the size of the file is known at the time of space allocation and all the blocks needed for the file can be allocated as single extent if the file system is not fragmented.
 With t he read-only layers created while populating images, files are written once and never modified and this scheme of deferred allocation helps keeping the files contiguous on disk.
 Also temporary files may never get written to disk (large temporary files are created for image tar files).

+Each layer will allocate space in chunks of a few blocks and then files within that layer will consume space from that chunk.
+All those chunks can be freed when a layer is destroyed.
+This kind of eliminates the complexities associated with space management in traditional file systems.

 I/O coalescing

 When space for a file is allocated contiguously as part of flush, the dirty pages of the file can be flushed in large chunks reducing the number of I/Os issued to the device.
 Similarly, space for small files is allocated contiguously and their pages are written out in large chunks.